molovol/MoloVol/index.md

 so we encourage everyone to upgrade.

-If you have previously experienced instability of the web app, its newest version fixes an issue that led to crashed.
+If you have previously experienced instability of the web app, its newest version fixes an issue that led to crashes.
 With this new change the web app should be more reliable.

 ### Web Application